arc53/DocsGPT/README.md

 `./setup.sh`

-It will install all the dependencies and allow you to download the local model or use OpenAI.
+It will install all the dependencies and enable  you to download the local model or use OpenAI.

 Otherwise, refer to this Guide: